Bogdan Popović: Biography

 Popović founded the Serbian Literary Herald (Srpski književni glasnik) in 1901, the most prestigious literary magazine in Serbia.
-Jovan Skerlić who died suddenly on the eve of World War I, was one of Popović best pupils at the Grandes écoles, and later, one of his closest collaborators and colleagues.
-Following his mentor's footsteps, Skerlić first taught French at the institution where he had been educated before becoming Professor of Serbian Literature when the university was established (1905).
+Jovan Skerlić who died suddenly on the eve of World War I, was one of Popović best pupils at the Velika škola, and later, one of his closest collaborators and colleagues.
 Skerlić then went on to join Popović's editorial board of the Serbian Literary Herald, becoming chief editor for a time.

-The Serbian Literary Herald, however, ceased publication for the duration of World War I, but continued after the liberation of Belgrade until the Nazi invasion of the Kingdom of Yugoslavia in 1941.
-All important Serbian writers published their work in its pages, while the magazine also included reviews, criticism and general articles on film, foreign literature, feminism and women's writing.
+He was a man of broad culture and great erudition, and is regarded as the first Serbian critic to engage simultaneously in both literary and art criticism.
+In writing his critiques, he applied his own methodology.

-As a result of Popović's hard work at the university and the literary journal, he was admitted to the Serbian Royal Academy of Arts (now known as the Serbian Academy of Sciences and Arts) on 3 February 1914.
+As a result of Popović's work at the university and the literary journal, he was admitted to the Serbian Royal Academy of Arts (now known as the Serbian Academy of Sciences and Arts) on 3 February 1914.
+He was the secretary of the Academy of Arts from 6 March 1928 to 7 March 1931.

-Popović was one of the founders of the Serbian PEN Club (a branch of International PEN, and The Society of Modern Languages and Literature.
-He was also an art critic and a musician.
+Popović was one of the founders of the Serbian PEN Club, a branch of International PEN.
+He was also an art critic.

-Bogdan Popović was the great, unfulfilled young love of Draga Mašin, née Milićević Lunjevica, the tragic wife of Alexander I of Serbia.
-The great love was fettered by the sad fact that Bogdan apparently was not deemed a good enough match for Draga's family, which had close ties to the Obrenović court.
-To compound the tragedy, Draga was killed in 1903 coup d'état which toppled the Obrenović dynasty, in large part because of the royal marriage, considered inappropriate at the time, while Bogdan lived out the remainder of his life as a bachelor.

-Popović lived long enough to see the liberation of Belgrade in 1944, though the fall of Nazi Germany came as a blessing, the rise of Yugoslav communism was a total shock.
-He died in his hometown of Belgrade on 7 November 1944.